stumash/Algorithm_Notes/divide_conquer/qsort/qsort.md

 this 'choose pivot and rearrange' strategy *recursively*.
 So, for our two subarrays
 where the first has only elements less than the pivot and the second has only elements
 greater than it, we then pick a pivot *within each subarray* and apply the strategy once
 more *to each subarray*.
-And so on until we're at subarrays of size 1.
+We repeat until we're at subarrays of size 1.
 So, by the end, our
-first pivot is to the right of and greater than a sorted left-subarray, and is to the left
+first pivot is to the right of and greater than a sorted left-subarray, and is to the left of
 and less than a sorted right-subarray.
 Thus, the array is sorted.

 ## How is it so fast?

 If you continuously pick the largest element as the pivot, then clearly Quicksort will run
 in $O(n^2)$.
 This is because you'll be repeatedly taking the largest element in the array
-and putting it at the far right of the (soon-to-be) left subarray - and then repeating this
+and putting it at the far right of the left subarray - and then repeating this recursively
-recursively for the left subarray.
+for the left subarray.
 This looks just like Selection Sort!

 So, the speed of Quicksort depends on the quality of the choice of pivot.
 If we can just pick
 a pivot that is roughly the median, then Quicksort will split the array into two subarrays of
 roughly the same size, kinda like Mergesort.
 If we do that, Quicksort runs in $O(n\ log(n))$
 time.
+This is because we're doing a partition step that runs in $O(n)$ as many times as we can
+break up the array into two halves which is $O(log(n))$.
+So that's $n \cdot \log(n)$ operaations
+for $O(n \log(n))$.

 So, we now understand the idea of quicksort and how we can get it to be fast.
-We're
+We're left with
-left with only one issue:
+only one issue:

 ## How to choose a good pivot quickly